Slow Cooker Korean-Style Chicken Wings

 - In a slow cooker crock, stir cornstarch and lime juice until cornstarch is dissolved.
 Add honey, soy sauce, Sriracha sauce, sesame oil, ginger and garlic.
 Stir until well blended.
 Add wings to crock.
 Stir until evenly coated.

 - Cover slow cooker and cook on HIGH for 2 hours or LOW for 4 hours.

-- Pour sauce into small saucepan.
-Cook over medium heat until sauce has reached a boil and is thickened.
+- Pour sauce into a small saucepan.
+In the saucepan over medium heat, Cook sauce until it has reached a boil and is thickened.

 - Heat broiler on high.
 Broil wings for 18 to 20 minutes, turning and brushing with sauce, until wings are browned and crispy.
 Sprinkle with green onions and sesame seeds before serving.
 Serve with additional sauce, if desired.